jessicarush/react-notes/styling.md

 export default Card;
 ```

 > :lightning: `import styled from 'styled-components/macro';` to see more helpful class names when debugging in the browser dev tools.
+Note this trick does NOT work in Nextjs.
+Instead see instructions in [nextjs.md](nextjs.md) and to install `babel-plugin-styled-components` and create a `.babelrc`.

 You can access props like: